Foreign investors drop net $30mn of Borsa Istanbul shares

 “Sad to see Turkey's weight in MSCI Emerging Markets index hitting all time low at 0.3%,” Emre Akcakmak of EastCapital wrote on September 16 in a tweet (see chart below).

-As of September 30, glassmaker Sisecam's companies Soda (SODA), Anadolu Cam (ANACM), Trakya Cam (TRKCM) and Denizli Cam (DENCM) will be listed following a merger under the roof of Sisecam (SISE), the group said on September 17 in a stock exchange filing.
+As of September 30, glassmaker Sisecam's companies Soda (SODA), Anadolu Cam (ANACM), Trakya Cam (TRKCM) and Denizli Cam (DENCM) will be delisted following a merger under the roof of Sisecam (SISE), the group said on September 17 in a stock exchange filing.

 Garanti BBVA, which has lost 40% year-to-date in lira terms, is becoming a bigger and bigger headache for Spanish parent financial services group BBVA.